What's the difference between live resin and distillate?

 What is the terpene and cannabinoid content of live resin?

-Since live resin forgoes all of these steps, it creates a full spectrum concentrate that is comparable to the plant at its peak freshness, aiming to achieve the therapeutic benefits of the entourage effect.
+Since live resin forgoes all of these steps, the end product is a full spectrum concentrate, comparable to the plant at its peak freshness.
+Live resin aims to achieve the most therapeutic benefits of the plant, providing an enhanced entourage of wellness benefits for the mind and body.

 What is distillate?